Mesa Prieta Petroglyph Project

 Enjoy the peace and quiet of a Northern New Mexico village while being only a stone’s throw away from a multitude of attractions and activities.
 Explore our beautiful canyons, rivers, mountains and unique communities in any direction from Lyden, NM.

-Northern New Mexico's luxury guest resort with well-appointed overnight accommodations and facilities for workshops, retreats, meetings and events is located a scenic 38 miles from Santa Fe, 10 miles from the historic hot springs at Ojo Caliente and 20 miles from Georgia O'Keeffe's home in the village of Abiquiu.
+Set in the scenic Ojo Caliente River Valley overlooking the majestic Jemez Mountains.
+Located a scenic 38 miles from Santa Fe, 10 miles from the historic hot springs at Ojo Caliente and 20 miles from Georgia O'Keeffe's home in the village of Abiquiu.

 Partial funding for completion of this web page provided by the